damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 projects settings or access the Admin Area, making it the perfect solution to provide powerful, read-only access across the entire GitLab instance.

-[Find out more](audit-docs) about how this role works and the capabilities it allows.
+[Find out more][audit-docs] about how this role works and the capabilities it allows.

 [audit-docs]: https://docs.gitlab.com/ee/administration/auditor_users.html